Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/index.md

 4. Publishing your paper with microscopy data?
 Check out the [publication section](publishing/index.md).

 !!! info "Need Help?"
-    Contact facility staff for guidance on selecting the most appropriate systems and workflows for your experiments.
+    [Contact facility staff](contact.md) for guidance on selecting the most appropriate systems and support on data management and image analysis workflows for your experiments.